nstene/SleepSEEG/doc/feature_extraction.rst

     Fast Fourier Transform and X,Y are the evaluated signals.

-    To convolved signal the Hilbert transformation is aplied and from all absolute values the mean and standart deviation is calculated.
-The mean and standart deviation are both calculated by numpy library, the Hilbert transform is calculated by scipy.signal library.
+    To convolved signal the Hilbert transformation is aplied and from all absolute values the mean and standard deviation is calculated.
+The mean and standard deviation are both calculated by numpy library, the Hilbert transform is calculated by scipy.signal library.

   - The Fast Fourier Transform (fft) approach is used, because on big dataset